DijoG/VegChangeR/README.md

 # VegChangeR

-A comprehensive R package for vegetation change analysis using satellite imagery and raster data.
+A comprehensive R package for vegetation change analysis using raster time-series (stack) derived from satellite.
 Supports multiple time scales and memory-optimized processing for large datasets.

 ## Features